 Recording of Ministers' Budget 2015 Statements now available

-A new dedicated parliamentary television channel, Oireachtas TV, is now available on UPC 207 and Sky 574.
+Our new parliamentary TV channel is now available on UPC 207 and Sky 574

 Detailed information is available on-line including: the full text of all bills as initiated (including explanatory memoranda), as amended, and as passed by each or both houses; amendments tabled; Acts of the Oireachtas and official translations; links to debates on bills are also provided.